 at Sulak Landing

-This boat landing is located just over a mile east by vehicle of Upper Branch Bridge, but it's a 45 minute float down the river, so you can actually do a short loop trip with a canoe and then hike back to your vehicle and pick up the canoe at Upper Branch.
+This boat landing is located just over a mile east by vehicle of Upper Branch Bridge, but it's a 45 minute float down the river, so you can actually do a short loop trip by paddling from Sulak to Upper Branch Bridge and then hiking back to your vehicle via the North Country Trail and Sulak Road.
+Then you can drive to pick up the canoe or kayak at Upper Branch.
 A fun family outing.

-Camping- There are 10 numbered sites along the east side of Sulak Road- These sites have vehicle access, and ground fire rings, latrine at the parking loop on the west side of the road.
+Camping- There are 12 numbered sites along the east side of Sulak Road- These sites have vehicle access, picnic tables, ground fire rings, and lantern stands.
+Ther is a latrine at the parking loop on the west side of the road.
 These sites are often used by families or anglers who are camping for several days.
 Because of their easy vehicle access this is not a quiet backcountry location.
 Expect something between the level of a commercial RV campground and a remote Forest Service site.
 If you are canoe camping you will need to carry your gear 0.2 mile uphill from the landing to the nearest site.
-Suggest continuing less than 1 hour to Elk Campground.
+Suggest continuing less than 1 hour to Elk Campground for a quieter experience.

 Boat Launch- paved ramp for boats on trailers, racks for commercial canoe launching, parking at a large loop just uphill from the launch site.